WHAT MY NEUROLINES CLASSES ARE LIKE

 • A NeuroLines piece in progress that you can keep building on after class.

-• A drawing process you can return to when you need to feel grounded.
+• A drawing process you can easily transport and return to when you need to feel grounded.

-• A new way of approaching art—without pressure or perfection.
+• A new way of approaching art without all the pressure or perfection as a traditional art workshop.

-All supplies are provided, including pens, paper, and a board to work on.
+All supplies are provided, including pens, surface paper, and a board to work on.

 INSTRUCTOR & ARTIST BIO

-Nichole Montgomery is a Tulsa-based multi-mixed media storyteller and neurolines artist, known for intricate, emotionally layered works that blend personal history, symbolism, and intuitive mark-making.
-Originally from the Mount Hood wilderness of Estacada, Oregon, Nichole began creating neuro-based linework at age six during her first experience with childhood trauma.
-What began as a quiet survival instinct grew into a lifelong visual language—one that continues to ground her as she approaches 50.
+Nichole Montgomery is a Tulsa-based multi-mixed media storyteller and NeuroLines instructor and artist, known for intricate, emotionally layered works that blend personal history, symbolism, and intuitive mark-making.
+Originally from the Mount Hood wilderness above Estacada, Oregon, Nichole began creating neuro-based linework at age six during her first experience with childhood trauma.
+What began as a quiet survival instinct grew into a lifelong visual language that continues to ground her as she approaches 50.

-Her work combines photography, digital elements, collage, assemblage, and obsessive ink lines—each piece unfolding like a visual narrative.
+Outside her NeuroLines process, Nichole normally combines photography, digital elements, collage, assemblage, print making, multi-mixed medias and obsessive line work to most of her creations.
+Each piece gradually unfolds like a visual narrative combining memory and generational instinct.
 Over time, her once-sharp lines have softened, reflecting a steady movement toward inner balance and healing.

-A U.S. Army veteran who served in the late ’90s, Nichole creates from lived experience shaped by challenge, transition, and endurance.
-In 2023, she was named one of the inaugural Oklahoma Visionary Artists by Steve Liggett and Pam Hodges through Liggett Studio, where she now maintains a private studio space and is a proud member of the Liggett Mighty Crew, a collective of Tulsa-based creatives and volunteers committed to pushing the boundaries of contemporary art.
+A U.S. Army veteran who served in the late ’90s, Nichole creates from past and present life experiences shaped by challenge, transition, and endurance.
+In 2023, she was named one of the inaugural Oklahoma Visionary Artists by Steve Liggett and Pam Hodges through Liggett Studio, OVAC and many grants.
+Since 2025, she has maintained a private studio space behind the Contemporary Arts of Tulsa gallery and is a proud member of the Liggett studios as a part time photographer and videographer.
+Nichole and this large group of collective Tulsa-based creatives and volunteers are committed to pushing the boundaries of contemporary art.

-In her workshops, Nichole offers more than instruction.
-She offers presence, rhythm, and a space for creative exploration—free from pressure and structure, and rich in personal meaning.
+In her workshops, Nichole offers a doodling process free from pressure and very little structure, while rich in personal meaning.